 About Diamond Database

-Diamond Database (diamdb.com) provides a platform for comparing and learning about diamond shapes and sizes.
-It allows you to compare actual diamond sizes, which you can view on a ring and finger of desired dimensions, giving you an idea of how the diamond(s) would look on your finger.
-It also provides useful information such as face-up surface area, evaluation of the actual face-up size, buying guidelines, and more.
+Diamond Database (diamdb.com) is a free online diamond size visualization and comparison tool.
+It provides a platform for comparing and learning about diamond shapes and sizes.
+It allows you to compare actual, real-world diamond sizes (in millimeters), which you can view on a ring and finger of desired dimensions, giving you an idea of how the diamond(s) would look on your finger.
+It also provides useful information such as evaluation of the face-up size, detailed buying guidelines, and more.
+Whether you are buying an engagement ring, are an aspiring gemologist, or just curious about diamonds, you've come to the right place.

 Please note: This site does not sell diamonds or jewelry of any kind.
 It's for informational and educational purposes only.

-A lot of free time has been poured into the creation of this project and while it may not be perfect, I sure hope you will find it helpful in your quest for that perfect diamond.
+A lot of time has been poured into the creation and continuous improvement of this project, and I sure hope you will find it helpful in your quest for that perfect diamond.

 Thanks for stopping by!

-P.S.
-I've also created gemsize.org where you can compare colored gemstones.
+P.S., I've also created gemsize.org, where you can compare colored gemstones, including fancy colored diamonds.

 If you'd like to contact me, use the contact page or send me an email at info(at)diamdb(dot)com.